 Download Odin for Samsung (All Versions)

-Since the success rate of flashing files with Odin differs according to Odin versions, you should always use either the Odin version recommended by the tutorial you are following or Odin v1.85, Odin v3.09, Odin 3.10.7 or Odin 3.12.3.
+Since the success rate of flashing files with Odin differs according to Odin versions, you should always use either the Odin version recommended by the tutorial you are following or Odin v1.85, Odin v3.09, Odin 3.10.7, Odin 3.12.3, or Odin v3.12.7.

 Odin_v1.85.zip (recommended for Gingerbread/Ice Cream Sandwich firmwares)